DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: In the past two days I studied new JS methods: `.call()`, `.apply()`, `.bind()`.
 I worked my way to comprehension through some practical examples and exercises.
 Then I build the layout of two different websites using CSS Grid and Flexbox only (no frameworks).

 **Thoughts:** I'm curious and excited about how to implement these new concepts into real apps!

+### Day 61: 2018 April 12 Tuesday

+**Today's Progress**: Arrow functions, default parameters, destructuring, and other ES6 newly-introduced features.

+**Thoughts:** I resumed the track on FreeCodeCamp, almost done with the JS section.
+Next one: algorithms!